Northiam Unitarian Chapel: History

 For the 1851 religious census, the return was supplied by John Edwards, minister at the time.
 The name was given as "Unitarian Chapel" and the denomination as "Unitarian Baptists".
 Edwards described the chapel as being "built before 1800; rebuilt and enlarged 1810".
 There were 145 sittings, of which 95 were free (not subject to pew rents), and there was also standing room for 35 people.
 At the morning service on census Sunday, 13 worshippers and 11 Sunday School children attended; the afternoon service, which did not have a Sunday School, had 45 people in attendance.
 Evening services were sometimes held, and Edwards described the typical attendance as "from 20 to 30".
 The chapel was one of several Unitarian causes in the area, and in 1855 an anniversary tea was held there for the local Unitarian Christian District Association, when members of the Battle and Tenterden Unitarian chapels gathered.
 After the death of Edwards, the chapel closed for a time until the Kent and Sussex Unitarian Association supplied a new minister to serve both Battle and Northiam.
 There was then another period of closure, during which time the building became dilapidated, but in 1879 £130 was spent to install new flooring, pews, windows and a pulpit, and it reopened in June of that year, now served from Hastings Unitarian Church (which had opened in 1868).
 The chapel was still described as "Unitarian Baptist" at this time.

-Under the name The Unitarian Chapel, it was listed at Grade II by English Heritage on 13 May 1987.
+Under the name The Unitarian Chapel, it was listed at Grade II by English Heritage, the predecessor of Historic England, on 13 May 1987.
 This defines it as a "nationally important" building of "special interest".
 As of February 2001, it was one of 1,991 Grade II listed buildings, and 2,106 listed buildings of all grades, in the district of Rother.
 The chapel was still in religious use in 2004, but had closed and had been converted into a house by 2013.
-The small burial ground at the side survives.
+The small burial ground at the side survives. and was receiving ashes burials until at least the 1980s.